ryantd42/NY-Legislative-Git/2023/A3073B-2023/bill.md

   February 2, 2023
   ___________

- Introduced by M. of A. PAULIN -- read once and referred to the Committee on Transportation -- recommitted to the Committee on Transportation in accordance  with Assembly Rule 3, sec.
-2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee
+ Introduced  by  M.  of  A. PAULIN, FAHY -- read once and referred to the Committee on Transportation -- recommitted to the Committee on  Trans- portation  in  accordance  with  Assembly  Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported and referred to the Committee  on  Codes --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the  tax  law, in relation to authorizing a personal income tax deduction for elementary and secondary school teachers  for certain expenses incurred for school supplies
+ AN ACT to amend the vehicle and traffic law, in  relation  to  requiring certain  persons  to wear a helmet when operating a class one or class two bicycle with electric assist

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 1238 of the vehicle and traffic law is amended by adding a new subdivision 5-d to read as follows:
   5-D. NO PERSON SIXTEEN OR SEVENTEEN YEARS  OF  AGE  SHALL  RIDE  UPON, PROPEL  OR OTHERWISE OPERATE A CLASS ONE BICYCLE WITH ELECTRIC ASSIST OR A CLASS TWO BICYCLE WITH ELECTRIC ASSIST UNLESS SUCH PERSON IS WEARING A HELMET MEETING  STANDARDS  ESTABLISHED  BY  THE  COMMISSIONER.
 FOR  THE PURPOSES  OF  THIS SUBDIVISION, WEARING A HELMET MEANS HAVING A PROPERLY FITTING HELMET FIXED SECURELY ON THE HEAD OF SUCH WEARER WITH THE HELMET STRAPS SECURELY FASTENED.
   § 2.
 Subdivision 6 of section 1238 of the vehicle and traffic law,  as amended  by  section  6 of part XX of chapter 58 of the laws of 2020, is amended to read as follows:
   6. (a) Any person who violates the  provisions  of  subdivision  five, five-a, five-b [or], five-c, OR FIVE-D of this section shall pay a civil fine not to exceed fifty dollars.
-  (b) The court shall waive any fine for which a person who violates the provisions of subdivision five [or subdivision], five-c,  OR  FIVE-D  of this  section  would  be  liable  if such person supplies the court with proof that between the date of violation and  the  appearance  date  for such violation such person purchased or rented a helmet.
+  (b) The court shall waive any fine for which a person who violates the provisions  of  subdivision  five [or subdivision], five-c, OR FIVE-D of this section would be liable if such  person  supplies  the  court  with

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03090-02-4
+  LBD03090-03-4
- A. 3073--A  2
+ A. 3073--B  2

+ proof  that  between  the  date of violation and the appearance date for such violation such person purchased or rented a helmet.
   (c)  The  court may waive any fine for which a person who violates the provisions of subdivision five, five-a, five-b, [or] five-c,  OR  FIVE-D of  this  section would be liable if the court finds that due to reasons